 With this suit Bond wears a dark navy blue grenadine tie from Turnbull & Asser, in a moderately narrow width of about 7 1/2 cm.
 He ties it with a Windsor knot, which Ian Fleming’s Bond despised.
 Since Sean Connery typically uses a Windsor knot in his personal life as well as in many other roles, it is likely the knot he prefers himself.

 In his suit jacket’s breast pocket, Bond wears a square-folded white linen handkerchief with ribbed stripes.
 The pocket square does not, and ideally should not, match the shirt.
 He takes his handkerchief out of the breast pocket to wipe his hands during the fight with Mr Jones.
 After the fight, Bond uses his handkerchief to present Mr Jones’ cyanide-filled cigarette to Pleydell-Smith at Government House.

 Bond’s shoes are black calf three-eyelet cap-toe derbys on a pointed last, possibly made by bespoke shoemaker John Lobb Ltd.

 Finishing the outfit is the traditional accessory for an English businessman: a felt hat.
 This felt trilby from Lock & Co.
-Hatters of St. James’s Street—which sometimes looks dark brown and sometimes looks dark olive—has a tapered crown with a front pinch and centre dent and a narrow snap brim that is turned down in front and turned up in back.
+Hatters of St. James’s Street—which sometimes looks dark brown and sometimes looks green-grey—has a tapered crown with a front pinch and centre dent and a narrow snap brim that is turned down in front and turned up in back.
 The hat was confirmed by archivist Meg Simmonds to be a shade of green.
 The base of the crown is trimmed with a narrow matching grosgrain ribbon.
 Such a hat is not meant for Jamaica’s hot weather, and Bond looks uncomfortably hot in it.
 He makes much better use of the hat fanning himself with it.
 Nevertheless, the hat is effectively used, along with the grey flannel suit, to establish James Bond as a traditional London businessman.